What Is a Swimlane Diagram?

 Doing both these things allows the diagram to provide viewers with the most benefit.
 Each department can see its assigned tasks broken out into a distinct channel and everyone can see at what stage of the entire process their tasks need to be tackled.

-How to Make a Swimlane Diagram in Gliffy
+How to Create a Swimlane Diagram in Gliffy

 Making a swimlane diagram using Gliffy is straightforward.